Series-Parallel Li-ion Battery Pack Modules Trend in 2023

 Why Do More Product Managers Prefer To Design Parallel, Series, And Series-Parallel Battery Packs?

-In 2023, more people are opting for parallel, series, and series-parallel lithium-ion battery pack designs for two primary reasons:
+In 2024, more people are opting for parallel, series, and series-parallel lithium-ion battery pack designs for two primary reasons:

-1) Batteries with more than 100-watt hours (Wh) cannot be carried on board aircraft, thus making parallel, series, and series-parallel battery packs more optimal.
+1) Batteries with more than 100 watt hours (Wh) cannot be carried on board aircraft, thus making parallel, series, and series-parallel battery packs more optimal.

-2) Parallel, series, and series-parallel battery pack designs offer convenient replacement, portability, and flexible configuration for special applications such as for large outdoor equipment.
+2) Parallel, series, and series-parallel battery pack designs offer a convenient replacement, portability, and flexible configuration for special applications such as for large outdoor equipment.

 What Are Parallel, Series, And Series-Parallel Lithium-Ion Battery Packs?